mhh0318/OneMoreStep/README.md

 ### SD15 and SD21

-Due to differences in the *VAE latent space* between SD1.5/SD2.1 and SDXL, the OMS module for SD1.5/SD2.1 cannot be shared with SDXL, **however, SD1.5/SD2.1 can share the same OMS module as well as with models like LCM that are based on SD1.5 or SD2.1.** For more details, please refer to our paper.
+It is important to note the distinctions in the Variational Autoencoder (VAE) latent spaces among different versions of Stable Diffusion models.
+Specifically, due to these differences, the OMS module designed for SD1.5 and SD2.1 models is not interchangeable with the SDXL model.
+However, models based on SD1.5 or SD2.1, including those like LCM and various LoRAs, can **universally utilize the same OMS module**.
+This interoperability between SD1.5/SD2.1 and their derivative models is a key consideration.
+For a comprehensive understanding of these nuances, we invite readers to consult our detailed paper.

-We have uploaded one OMS module for SD15/21 series at [h1t/oms_b_openclip_15_21](https://huggingface.co/h1t/oms_b_openclip_15_21), which has a base architecture, an OpenCLIP text encoder.
+There is a OMS module for SD15/21 series accessible at [h1t/oms-b-openclip-15-21](https://huggingface.co/h1t/oms_b_openclip_15_21), which has a base architecture and an OpenCLIP text encoder.

 We simply put a demo here: